onsi/ginkgo/docs/MIGRATING_TO_V2.md

 Coverage reporting is much improved in 2.0:

 - `ginkgo -cover -p` now emits code coverage after the test completes, just like `ginkgo -cover` does in series.
-- When running across mulitple packages (e.g. `ginkgo -r -cover`) ginkgo will now emit a composite coverage statistic that represents the total coverage across all test suites run.
+- When running across multiple packages (e.g. `ginkgo -r -cover`) ginkgo will now emit a composite coverage statistic that represents the total coverage across all test suites run.
 (Note that this is disabled if you set `-keep-separate-coverprofiles`).

 In addition, Ginkgo now follows the following rules when generating cover profiles using `-cover` and/or `-coverprofile=FILE`: